mehulagg/gitlab/doc/development/fe_guide/graphql.md

 #### Polling and Performance

-While the Apollo client has support for simple polling, it is possible that for performance reasons, you might need to use our Etag-based caching rather than hit the database each time.
-The larger and more complex the query, the likelier it is that you should use this approach.
-If you are not sure if it applies to your situation, discuss with your backend engineer.
+While the Apollo client has support for simple polling, for performance reasons, our Etag-based caching is preferred to hitting the database each time.

 Once the backend is set up, there are a few changes to make on the frontend.